Event Cards

 Phoenix Heart

 "The minute I heard my first love story, I started looking for you, not knowing how blind I was.
-Lovers don't finally meet somewhere, they're in each other all along."
+Lovers don't finally meet somewhere, they're in each other all along." |

 The card occasionally pops up on the market though, and sometimes in an amusing manner.
 E.g. last year a guy who did not know much about Magic - and had declined to attend the wedding - found his old invite and decided to see if someone wanted to buy it on Facebook.
-The reaction was overwhelming to say the least, with hundreds of random people chiming in on the moral of selling it, asking what it was, screaming it was fake, and just generally doing what strangers on the internet do.
+The reaction was overwhelming to say the least, with hundreds of random people chiming in on the morality of selling it, asking what it was, screaming it was fake, and just generally doing what strangers on the internet do.
 I believe that particular card eventually got a 9.5 grade from BGS and sold for $15,500, so not throwing it out when he declined the invitation worked out well.

 This is the only event card with an expansion symbol by the way, and I just realized that it is the same expansion symbol as the one my wife and I used on the seating cards at our wedding.
 Nice.